 May 5, 2011, 8:29 PM, Posted by Jeffrey Levi

 “Health in all policies” has become a sort of shorthand for the public health community.
 Well, sometimes, longhand is better.
-That is especially true in the new issue of Health Affairs, which focuses on the connection between environment and health.
+That is especially true in the an issue of Health Affairs, which focuses on the connection between environment and health.